pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 ![Xero Developer2](assets/data_retrieval6.png)

-Once created, go to Configuration in the sidebar and generate a secret.
+Once created, go to _Configuration_ in the sidebar and generate a secret.
 Store the client ID and secret in a .txt file for later use.

 ![Xero Developer3](assets/data_retrieval7.png)

-With the required prep work complete, we can now move to the following Python script which will enable us to establish a secure long-term connection without the need of frequent logins.
+With the required prep work complete, we can now move to the following Python script that will enable us to establish a long-term connection without the need for repeated logins.

-* In the script, file path examples have been provided for your reference - please replace them with the corresponding paths on your end.
+* File path examples have been provided for your reference - please replace them with the corresponding paths on your end.

 * Please also replace the ```client_id``` and ```client_secret``` variable with those obtained in steps above.

 * You will need to determine the scope variable based on the financial data you are interested in.
 In this demonstration, we will be pulling the trial balance as at 31 January 2024, which uses ```scope = 'offline_access accounting.reports.read'```.
 Please refer to the
-[Accounting API Reports](https://developer.xero.com/documentation/api/accounting/reports) page in Xero for the other options available.
+[Accounting API Reports](https://developer.xero.com/documentation/api/accounting/reports) page in Xero for other options.

 * Within the ```XeroRequests``` function below, you will notice that there is a ```get_url``` local variable.
-Refer to the API documentation in the prior bullet point above for the relevant URLs.
-This relates to the endpoint which will determine what action would be taken and what input parameters are for the content requested (e.g. period end date for trial balances).
+Refer to the API documentation in the prior bullet point for the relevant endpoint URLs.
+This will determine what action will be taken and what input parameters will be for the content requested (e.g. period end date for trial balances).
 In this instance we will be using ```'https://api.xero.com/api.xro/2.0/Reports/TrialBalance?Date=2024-01-31'```, where ```TrialBalance``` is the item requested, and ```Date=2024-01-31``` is the input parameter for our report date.

 ```python
 import requests